daverix/slingerORM/README.md

 SlingerORM
 ==========

-Serpent is a simple Object Relation Mapper (ORM) focusing on speed and simplicity.
+SlingerORM is a simple Object Relation Mapper (ORM) focusing on speed and simplicity.

 Usage